 Take money.
-When it comes to marriage, 60% of higher-income unmarried adults wish to marry.
+When it comes to marriage, 60% of higherincome unmarried adults wish to marry.
 By contrast, just 45% of lower-income unmarried adults wish to tie the knot.
-This class divide in marriage interest provides more evidence that marriage is increasingly seen as out of reach or undesired for lower- and middle-income Americans in the twenty-first century.
-These differences are especially striking because the ranks of the married are already disproportionately made up of the affluent.
-The second striking because the ranks of the married are already disproportionately made up of the affluent.
+This class divide in marriage interest provides more evidence that marriage is increasingly seen as out of reach or undesired for lower- and middle-income Americans in the twenty-first century.15 These differences are especially striking because the ranks of the married are already disproportionately made up of the affluent.16

 Or take religion.
 Among those regularly attending services at churches, temples, synagogues, or mosques, fully 61% of unmarried men and women ages 18-55 wish to be married.
 That compares to 55% of those who attend services infrequently and just 43% of those who never or seldom attend religious services.
 Moreover, a clear majority of the religiously active who are unmarried desire marriage, whereas only a minority of those who are not religiously active would like to tie the knot.
-These differences in aspirations, of course, are likely to amplify existing religious differences in who is married, with the religiously active being markedly more likely to be married (see sidebar).
+These differences in aspirations, of course,